 Walk away: This is when the bride and groom et al leave the altar and walk out via the aisle.
 It can happen literally right after the kiss.
-People are often clapping and cheering so you’ll barely be heard, however, you want to add to excitement so play something cheerful and exciting.
+People are often clapping and cheering so you’ll barely be heard, however, you want to add to excitement so play something cheerful and celebratory.

 If the aisle is super short (say it takes only a minute to walk) then you might play less selections, maybe only one some for the bridesmaids/flower girl/others and then only one for the bride.
 On very rare occasions you may only play only one piece for all groups.